adrianyorke/forbiddenplanet/README.md

 > `sudo apt install python3-pip`
 ### 2.3 Installation of Robot Framework
 Installation of Robot Framework is documented [here](https://github.com/robotframework/robotframework#installation).
-There are two main methods: using pip or installing the latest version from source code.
+There are two main methods: using pip or installing the latest version from source code from PyPi or GitHub.
 #### Install using pip:
 > `pip3 install robotframework`
 #### For the latest development branch, install by git cloning the repository from GitHub and run setup.py: